juliendelplanque/Essence/repository/Essence.package/Refuelling.class/README.md

-I represent a refuelling of your car.
+I represent a refuelling, I have a date, a cost, a volume and a kilometrage.